-I was hugely impressed to read Esther Arnott’s SHP blog where she and Rich Kennett discussed the value of wall displays.
-I have always been really bad at turning the walls of my classroom into something useful for my students to interact with.
-But on my visits to other schools I have seen some great practice.
+I have always been really bad at turning the wall displays in my classroom into something useful for my students to interact with.
+But on my visits to other schools, I have seen some great practice.

-I went to Kent a few weeks ago to work with history teachers from across the Garden of England.
+I went to Kent a while ago to work with history teachers from across the Garden of England.
 Chris Higgins, the wonderful Head of History at Folkstone Girls School was a great host.
 Chris also had some amazing wall displays which I thought were ace enough to share.

 He had a brilliant through time study.
 As it is a girls school, they have hemlines through time!
 How engaging and meaningful to his clientele.